Dave Kingman: New York Mets (1975–1977)

-New York Mets/San Diego Padres/California Angels/New York Yankees (1977)
+San Diego Padres, California Angels and New York Yankees (1977)

 Kingman was batting .209 with nine home runs when he became one of the three players traded in the "Midnight Massacre" by the New York Mets.
 On June 15, 1977, the Mets traded Kingman to the San Diego Padres for minor league pitcher Paul Siebert and Bobby Valentine; Tom Seaver was traded to the Cincinnati Reds for Pat Zachry, Doug Flynn, Steve Henderson and Dan Norman; and Mike Phillips was traded to the St. Louis Cardinals for Joel Youngblood.

-Kingman was claimed off waivers by the California Angels from the Padres on September 6, 1977.
+Kingman was waived by the Padres and claimed by the California Angels on September 6, 1977.
 On September 15, Kingman became one of only a handful of players to play for four major league teams in the same season (and the only one to play in each division in baseball in a single year since the establishment of divisional play in 1969) when he was traded by the Angels to the New York Yankees, for Randy Stein and cash.
 Although Kingman's four home runs and seven RBI in eight games helped propel the Yankees into the post-season over the second place Boston Red Sox and Baltimore Orioles, he could not participate in the team's push to a World Series crown as he was added to the roster after the August 31 cutoff date for postseason eligibility.

 Overall, Kingman hit .221 with 26 home runs and 78 RBI in 132 games for the four teams in 1977.